-The cash used in operating activities for the period ended October 31, 2015 is a result of our net losses: (i) offset by securities issued for services and compensation, changes to prepaid expenses, accounts payable and accrued expenses; (ii) increased by the gain on the derivative liability; and (iii) decreased by the reduction in license agreement liability.
+The cash used in operating activities for the period ended October 31, 2015 is a result of our net losses: (i) offset by securities issued for services and compensation, changes to prepaid expenses, accounts payable and accrued expenses; and (ii) decreased by the reduction in license agreement liability.
 The cash used in operating activities for the period ended October 31, 2014 is a result of our net losses increased by stock issued, changes to prepaid expenses, accounts payable and accrued expenses.